wdv4758h/pypy-extradoc/blog/draft/gil.rst

 thread-local ``transaction`` object.
 We store in it which objects we read from, which objects we write to, and what values we write.
 It is only when the transaction reaches its end that we attempt to "commit" it.
-Committing might fail if other commits have occurred inbetween, creating inconsistencies; in that case, the transaction aborts and must restart from the beginning.
+Committing might fail if other commits have occurred in between, creating inconsistencies; in that case, the transaction aborts and must restart from the beginning.